IATA-Cargo/ONE-Record/Documentation_website/docs/Orchestration/usecase.md

 # Scope

 This section focuses on use cases that are more specific than the processes covered by the MOP.
+It includes:

-It includes processes derived from business requirements linked to IATA CSC Resolutions or Recommended Practices.
+- Business requirements linked to IATA CSCRM Resolutions or Recommended Practices
+- IATA Working Groups specific outcomes that fall under IATA Boards governance